GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 on average).
 Thus if we add the `importance_sampling_scenario_rates_basic` within a magnitude bin, the result will not agree exactly with the corresponding `rate_with_this_mw` (although it will tend to be close).
-This means care is required in using the scenario rates for Mw-frequency calculations.
+This means care is required in using the scenario rates for other purposes (e.g. Mw-frequency calculations).

 ```r